aransaseelan/CostcoPriceTracker/README.md

 ## Usage

 1. Add your product IDs to the `IDs.txt` file, one ID per line.
+2. Specify your two webhooks being products with no sale and products on sale.
+This will send items not on sale to one webhook and items on sale to another.
 2. Run the script

     ```sh